lorensen/VTKExamples/src/Cxx/Filtering/GenericClip.md

 ### Description

+!!! warning
-'''NOTE:''' This example requires vtk 6.0 or greater.
+    This example requires vtk 6.0 or greater.